Are you lacking confidence about financial planning, saving for retirement – and money in general? If you’re a woman, you have plenty of company:

 - Nearly four-in-10 (38%) Canadian women admit they know “very little” about finance and investments.1

-- The Financial well-being in Canada survey found 66% of people who’s financial situation is “quite bad” or “very bad,” were women.
+- 66% of people whose financial situation is “quite bad” or “very bad,” are women.2

 Stereotypes, systemic inequalities, and lower income jobs mean women earn and save less than men.
 And they’re less likely to invest to build their wealth too.

 While this seems discouraging, there is some good news.
 Women are in a good position to gain more financial independence and confidence.
 How?
 Because compared to men, women are generally:

 - more open to becoming financially literate, and therefore

 - better equipped to make good financial planning choices.

 Read on to see how embracing financial feminism and gaining confidence with money can help empower you to plan better and save more.